vedsmand/fluxcd-local-playground/README.md

 # fluxcd-playground
-this repo is intended to be used as a playground for trying out different aspects of the fluxcd project.
+this repo is intended to be used as a playground for trying out different stuff of the fluxcd project.
 follow [this link](https://fluxcd.io/)  for official fluxcd documentation

 ## setup infrastructure